By: Viviana Vargas on June 22nd, 2020

-What You Need to Know About the Changes the SBA are Making to the Woman-Owned Small Business Federal Contract (WOSB) Program
+What You Need to Know About the Changes the SBA is Making to the Woman-Owned Small Business Federal Contract (WOSB) Program

 The Woman-Owned Small Business Federal Contract Program will adopt a new certification process on July 15, 2020.
-In 2019, the Small Business Administration (SBA).
-The SBA proposed an amendment to the current Women-Owned Small Business Program that would implement a statutory requirement to certify them as Women-Owned Small Businesses (WOSBs) or Economically Disadvantaged Women-Owned Small Businesses (EDWOSBs).
-This amendment would allow these businesses to be eligible for set-aside and sole source awards, but what does this change mean for eligible contractors?
+In 2019, the Small Business Administration (SBA) proposed an amendment to the current Women-Owned Small Business Program that would implement a statutory requirement to certify them as Women-Owned Small Businesses (WOSBs) or Economically Disadvantaged Women-Owned Small Businesses (EDWOSBs).
+This new regulation will allow WOSB and EDWOSBs to be eligible for set-aside and sole source awards, but what does this change mean for eligible contractors?

-Under this proposed rule, companies that may be eligible for a WOSB or EDWOSB certification will have various options to apply.
+Under this new regulation, companies that may be eligible for a WOSB or EDWOSB certification will have various options to apply.
 The SBA will use its portal, certify.sba.gov, to certify all WOSBs and EDWOSBs, and self-certification will no longer be accepted for set-aside or sole source contracts.
-The proposed rule states that applicants will receive a decision on WOSB status within 90 days after a complete application is submitted to SBA.

 Any additional entity certification will also be accepted including the 8(a) Program, the Department of Veteran Affairs (VA) CVE as a Service-Disabled Veteran-Owned Business or Veteran-Owned Business or certified as a Disadvantaged Business Enterprise by a state agency authorized by the Department of Transportation (DOT); or an SBA approved third-party certifier.
 There are four organizations approved by the SBA to provide third-party certification.
 They are: